anythingcodes/gdi-es6-javascript/README.md

-> **Note:** This class is still being developed.
-When it is ready for reuse, this warning will be removed.

 # Getting Started with ES6 and ES7 JavaScript

 Materials and slides for a Girl Develop It ES6 JavaScript course.
 Includes ES7's minor additions.